dec32/sekiro-battle-instinct/README.md

 ├─ sekiro.exe
 ├─ ...
 ```
-The MOD will automatically chain loads the renamed `dinput8.dll` files for you.
+The MOD will automatically chain load the renamed `.dll` files for you.

-> [!TIP]
-> [Lazy Loader](https://www.nexusmods.com/darksouls3/mods/677) and editing `modengine.ini` are also possible solutions.

 ## Use